LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 Follow the [instructions](../../../videos/intro-to-ef-basics/#migrations) from the initial lesson on EF to create and apply a new migration named `AddMenu`.

-Explicitly, once you're at the Powershell prompt in the project directory, run:
+Explicitly, once you're at the command prompt in the project directory, run:

 ```nohighlight
 > dotnet ef migrations add AddMenu